cKarypidis/multiknockoffs/README.md

 res.ADAGES <- run.ADAGES(X, y, sets = TRUE)
 ```

-For more in-depth explanations of the functions' arguments and outputs as well as the manual approach of each step, we refer to the **vignette** pdf document (in progress).
+For more in-depth explanations of the functions' arguments and outputs as well as the manual approach of each step, we refer to the [vignette pdf](documentations/vignette.pdf).
 Moreover, the user can find explanations and examples in the regarding help menu of the package in the `R` console.

 ## Resources